javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 numbers = new Proxy(numbers, ...);
 ```

 The proxy should totally replace the target object everywhere.
 No one should ever reference the target object after it got proxied.
-Otherwise it's easy to mess up.
+Otherwise it  's easy to mess up.
 ````

 ## Validation with "set" trap

 Now let's intercept writing as well.

-Let's say we want a numeric array.
+Let's say we want a numbers-only array.
 If a value of another type is added, there should be an error.

 The `set` trap triggers when a property is written: `set(target, property, value, receiver)`

 - `target` -- is the target object, the one passed as the first argument to `new Proxy`,
 - `property` -- property name,
 - `value` -- property value,
-- `receiver` -- same as in `get` trap, only matters if the property is a setter.
+- `receiver` -- similar to `get` trap, matters only for setter properties.

 The `set` trap should return `true` if setting is successful, and `false` otherwise (leads to `TypeError`).